Casepin

 Grachov murder case

 On 26 July 1925, a spree killing occurred in the village of Ivankovo, in Sudislavsky District, Kostromskoy Uyezd, Kostroma Governorate, in the Russian Soviet Federative Socialist Republic.
 The perpetrator, Grigory Timofeevich Grachov, a local peasant, had been engaged in a long-running conflict with his fellow villagers.
-According to the Wikipedia account of the case, this conflict intensified following the redistribution of land mandated by the Decree on Land, issued by Vladimir Lenin after the 1917 October Revolution.
+This conflict intensified following the redistribution of land mandated by the Decree on Land, issued by Vladimir Lenin after the 1917 October Revolution.
 Grachov was unable to secure a plot of land he wanted, losing it to a neighboring farmer, which he regarded as the final grievance in a longer dispute.
 He had previously been accused of murder but was acquitted of that earlier charge.

 In the lead-up to the attack, Grachov sold his property and belongings and reportedly sent his wife to stay with relatives.
 On 26 July 1925, while his neighbors were working in the fields, Grachov set fire to their houses.
 He then waited in ambush for the villagers to return.
 When the peasants came back to extinguish the fires, Grachov opened fire on them, killing 11 people and wounding 8 others.
 He also fired on firefighters who arrived from a nearby town to help control the blazes, and afterward killed between 8 and 12 horses belonging to the village.
 By the conclusion of the attack, 13 of Ivankovo's 14 households had been destroyed by fire.

 Grachov fled the scene following the attack but was subsequently apprehended by the local state militia.
 At trial, he was determined to be mentally competent, and he was sentenced to 20 years in prison.
-He was released after serving 10 years of that sentence, which the Wikipedia article characterizes as an administrative error by officials, since he was not eligible for early release.
+He was released after serving 10 years of that sentence, which was characterized as an administrative error by officials, since he was not eligible for early release.
 Details of his life following his release are not known, although records indicate he was barred from residing in Ivankovo for a period of four years.

 Key facts